Celebrity Spotlight: Greg Hoy and The Boys

 Don’t give up!
 Support local people.
 Stop using amazon so much.
 Also, spend some of your unemployment and PPP loans on buying shit directly from artists.
 Wouldn’t that wall look better with a painting on it?

-See also Celebrity Spotlight: Cameron J. Wright
+See also Celebrity Spotlight: Elektragaaz

 Click to rate this post!